ShiftSoftware/Website/docs/characteristics.md

-﻿We take a great care of the quality of software we made.
+﻿We take a great care of the quality of software we make.
 Whenever we build a software system, we ensure below high level characteristics:

 ## <span style="font-weight:400;">Documentation & Ease of Use</span>
 This will ensure that new developers and existing developers can create high quality new applications and safely make changes to existing applications.